SPFlow/SPFlow/README.md

 leaf = AutoLeaf([feature_ctx])
 print(isinstance(leaf, Gaussian)) # True
 ```
-Note, that instanced returned by instantiating `AutoLeaf`, is not actually an instance of `AutoLeaf`, but of the class returned by `AutoLeaf.infer()`. `AutoLeaf` uses an ordered list of known (i.e., registered) leaf modules, which implement an accepts class-method to determine whether or not a module is able to represent a specified scope signature.
+Note, that the object returned by instantiating `AutoLeaf`, is not actually an instance of `AutoLeaf`, but of the class returned by `AutoLeaf.infer()`. `AutoLeaf` uses an ordered list of known (i.e., registered) leaf modules, which implement an `accepts()` class-method to determine whether or not a module is able to represent a specified feature context signature.
 Leaf modules are called in order and the first match is returned.
 If no appropriate leaf module for given feature contexts can be matched, `AutoLeaf.infer()` will return `None` instead.
 Similarly, `AutoLeaf()` will raise an exception in this case.
-The order of the leaf modules in `AutoLeaf` can be used to prioritize leaf modules for certain signatures, that may have more than one possible match.
+The order of the leaf modules in `AutoLeaf` can be used to prioritize leaf modules for certain signatures that may have more than one possible match.
 For example,
 ```python
 from spflow.meta.data import Scope, FeatureTypes, FeatureContext from spflow.<backend>.structure import AutoLeaf